omkarakatta/diftrans/README.md

 reasons that the distributions may change by comparing the transport costs to those from another source of measurement.

-The only function in the `diftrans` package is `get_results`, which is explained below by way of a toy example.
+The only function in the `diftrans` package is `diftrans`, which is explained below by way of a toy example.

-More details about `diftrans::get_results` can be found on their document files:
+More details about `diftrans::diftrans` can be found on their document

-    ?diftrans::get_results
+files:

+    ?diftrans::diftrans

 Installation
 ------------